datapol/interviews_extended/README.md

 * [2019/10/19 Zuck met with Trump](https://www.nbcnews.com/politics/donald-trump/trump-mark-zuckerberg-hold-surprise-white-house-meeting-n1056721)
 * [2019/10/18 Zuckerberg’s speech draws ire from 2020 candidates, civil rights advocates](https://www.washingtonpost.com/technology/2019/10/18/zuckerbergs-speech-draws-ire-candidates-civil-rights-advocates/)
 * [2018/10/08 Zuckerberg: The Recode interview](https://www.vox.com/2018/7/18/17575156/mark-zuckerberg-interview-facebook-recode-kara-swisher)
+  * 07:00 What took you so long to identify Russian attacks on the 2016 election?
+  * 08:00 She pushes.
+Zuck defaults to "too focused on connecting people" to notice the Russians
+  * 09:51 "Some people feel you (Facebook) are a nation state"
+  * 10:56 Facebook should not be fact-checking
+  * 17:59 Give people a voice, even if it is a hoax
+  * 21:00 "Can I ask a specific about Myanmar?.
+How did you feel about those killings and the blame that people put on Facebook?
+Do you feel responsible for those deaths?"
+  * 34:50 Facebook core principals: "Giving people a voice on the one hand and keeping the community and people safe on the other hand.
+    And our bias tends to be to wanna give people a voice and express a wide range of opinions"
+  * 36:20 "I am very out-spoken on immigration reform."
+  * 40:55 "Have you given them (the Mueller investigation) full activity, the Russians, on your platform?
+Have you given the investigation full access to that data?"
 * [2018/04/10 Facebook CEO Mark Zuckerberg Hearing on Data Privacy and Protection](https://www.c-span.org/video/?443543-1/facebook-ceo-mark-zuckerberg-testifies-data-protection)
 * [2010/06/10 D8: Facebook CEO Mark Zuckerberg Full-Length Video](https://www.wsj.com/video/d8-facebook-ceo-mark-zuckerberg-full-length-video/29CC1557-56A9-4484-90B4-539E282F6F9A.html)
 * [Facebook is Evil](https://twitter.com/arapaho415/status/1191014924912218113)